mjang/documentation-theme-jekyll/_docs/reference/glossary.md

 #### Authorization Server
 The server that authenticates the Resource Owner, and issues access tokens to apps.

+#### Native App
+An application installed on a device, such as a "smart phone".
+Distinct from a web app that runs in a browser.

 #### OAuth 2.0
 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) is a *delegation* protocol for conveying *authorization* decisions across a network of web-enabled applications and APIs.